School's Out, Head to Southern Indiana!

 Lunch: New Albany offers plenty of lunch options, but Recbar 812 serves yummy kid-friendly eats AND more than 100 arcade games and 70+ pinball machines.
 Introduce the kids to your old favorites and challenge them to a game of pop-a-shot, Dance Dance Revolution or Skee Ball.
 Kids eat free on Tuesday with the purchase of an adult entrée.

-Afternoon: Learn about New Albany’s role in the Underground Railroad and take in work from local artists at The Floyd County Carnegie Library Cultural Arts Center.
+Afternoon: Learn about New Albany’s connection to the Underground Railroad and take in work from local artists at The Floyd County Carnegie Library Cultural Arts Center.
 Construction of this former library was funded by Scottish American industrialist Andrew Carnegie.
-Admission to view permanent and temporary exhibits is free.
+Admission to view permanent and temporary exhibits is free!
 Check out the center’s events calendar for occasional programs, including the monthly Artistry Unleashed, which gives participants in K-5 grades a chance to try their hand at different types of art.

 Snack: Refuel with a milk boba tea at Mochi Wren Boba & Bakery or a signature latte from Coffee Crossing.